-NTS states that it will use its facilities based network to provide both voice and high-speed internet services to qualifying and eligible low-income customers.
-By offering this service, NTS states that it will further increase the choices available to consumers eligible for the Lifeline program.
+The Company submitted reasons why granting it ETC designation will benefit the public interest.
+The Company's designation as an ETC would allow the Company to provide voice and high-speed broadband internet services to low-income Lifeline-eligible customers.
 The FCC has acknowledged the benefits to customers of being able to choose from among a variety of telecommunications service providers.
 Increasing customer choice promotes competition and innovation.
+Finally, expansion of LBH's ETC designation will serve the public interest by providing Lifeline eligible customers a greater range of choices.

-Staff agrees with the Company that the designation will result in increased competition for services.
-If the Commission grants the request, it should create competitive pressure for other wireline providers within the proposed service area.
+Staff agrees with the Company that its designation will result in increased competitive choice.
+If the Commission grants LBH's expansion, it should create competitive pressure for other wireline providers within the proposed service area.
 Thus, carriers will have incentive to provide better quality service, more service options, and potentially decrease prices.